tsfpga/tsfpga/doc/sphinx/folder_structure.rst

 This folder will not have any significance for tsfpga.
 For things like TCL sources it is up to the user to point to them when creating the :meth:`FPGA project <tsfpga.vivado_project.VivadoProject>`.

+There is an example of a project file that sets up project classes :ref:`here <example_project_class>`.

 foo_regs.json